-3-10.a NEWBORN WITH FEEDING DIFFICULTY
+3-7 NEWBORN WITH FEEDING DIFFICULTY

 Feeding difficulty is a common problem during the first few days of life.
-It is usually associated with incorrect breastfeeding technique, preterm or IUGR or illness in the newborn.
+It is usually associated with incorrect breastfeeding technique, preterm or intrauterine growth restriction (IUGR) or illness in the newborn.

 Conditions associated with feeding difficulties